andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/every-developer-api-designer.md

 I don't know why that thought changed my mindset so much, but it did.
 Maybe it's because I always associated APIs with massive frameworks, standard libraries, and 3rd party code modules.
 It's as if I thought there was a special class of developer that did that work, and all my job entailed was putting the jigsaw puzzle together.

-But when you and I design and create Types of any kind, be they data structures or functions, we ourselves, as &#8220;regular developers&#8221;, are in the business of creating APIs.
-We're building ways for ourselves and others to &#8220;connect&#8221; to and interact with our code&#8230; to interface with it and _use_ it in order to perform work.
+But when you and I design and create Types of any kind, be they data structures or functions, we ourselves, as "regular developers&#8221;, are in the business of creating APIs.
+We're building ways for ourselves and others to "connect&#8221; to and interact with our code&#8230; to interface with it and _use_ it in order to perform work.

 You may be building these things for your team to use, or you may be building them for the future [you] to use.
 The fact is, we slip in and out of consuming _and creating_ APIs all the time.